Location

 This faculty is home to subject areas including artificial intelligence, biochemistry, biological science, biomedical engineering, chemical engineering, computer science, electrical and electronic engineering, environmental science, geography, mathematics, mechanical engineering, physics and astrophysics, and robotics.

-In order to study at the University of Hull, students whose first language is not English or who need a student visa will need one of the University of Hull's recognised English Language Tests.
+In order to study at the University of Hull, students whose first language is not English or who need a student visa will need one of the University of Hull's recognised English language tests.

 For undergraduate and postgraduate programmes, the university accepts a number of tests and qualifications.